peurKe/auto_ZONA_translator/README.md

 ## Enjoy Russian voices while having all the texts in your native language!

-- Just launch 'Z.O.N.A' game from Steam as usual.
+- Just launch your game from Steam as usual.
-- Make sure you select the 'Ukrainian' or 'Russian' language in your 'Z.O.N.A' game settings according to your choice of source language during the python script execution.
+- Make sure you select the 'Ukrainian' or 'Russian' language in your game settings according to your choice of source language during the python script execution.

 ## Restoring original subtitles

 - There are two methods available:
-  - Either select 'English' in your Z.O.N.A game settings,
+  - Either select 'English' in your game settings,
-  - Or run the shortcut '**auto_ZONA_translator (restore)**' created by the executable in your Z.O.N.A game directory, and confirm that you want to restore the original translation by typing 'y'.
+  - Or run the shortcut '**auto_ZONA_translator (restore)**' created by the executable in your game directory, and confirm that you want to restore the original translation by typing 'y'.
 ```
  Confirm you want to restore all '0.045' backup binary files (y/n):
 ```